eschmar/gitflow/README.md

 * Git merge
 * Staging Area

-Let's check if you have set your name and email address:
+Let's quickly check if you have set your name and email address:

 ```sh
 git config -l